 - Sale Notice Parcels: Google Earth kmz | Zipped Shapefile

-- Sale Notice ABI Screen, a spreadsheet showing conflicts between the proposed parcels and important wildlife, wilderness and other resource values.
+- Sale Notice ABI Screen, a spreadsheet showing conflicts between the proposed parcels and important wildlife, wilderness and other resource values

-Draft Environmental Assessment (posted 6/24/2024)
+Draft Environmental Assessment (posted 5/7/2025)

-- Draft EA Parcels: Google Earth kmz | Zipped Shapefile
+- Draft EA Alternative A (Proposed Action) Parcels: Google Earth kmz | Zipped Shapefile

-- Draft EA ABI Screen
+- Draft EA Alternative A ABI Screen

 - Scoping Parcels: Google Earth kmz | Zipped Shapefile